HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp_phase_2.md

 ### Team's experience

 **Muhammed Irfan K**
 Muhammed Irfan K is a strategic thinker and implementer of innovative ideas with an emphasis on educating and bringing back privacy to the people.
-Having Co-Founded HugoByte AI Labs and Serving as CTO.
-He envisions a world where AI is open, distributed, and democratized by building a decentralized infrastructure and policy framework to regulate it.
-He has extensive experience in designing and building Highly Scalable Enterprise Architecture, Leading Team, Full-Stack Development, Microservices, Machine Learning.
+Having co-founded HugoByte AI Labs and serving as its CTO, he envisions a world where AI is open, distributed and democratized by building a decentralized infrastructure and policy framework to regulate it.
+He has extensive experience in designing and building Highly Scalable Enterprise Architecture, leading high-impact teams, Full-Stack Development, Microservices and Machine Learning.

 **Hanumantappa Budihal**
 Hanumantappa Budihal is the Chief Information Officer and Solutions Architect at HugoByte AI Labs.
 He has worked for 4 years as an Application Developer and Azure DevOps Engineer.
 He is adept at designing, describing and managing the solution engineering for specific business problems by finding the best tech solution by analysing all possibilities.
 He is proficient in defining features, phases, and solution requirements.
 He is currently invested in decentralising the blockchain space and is working on the enhancement of the Blockchain Transmission Protocol to achieve it.